ArcPy provides a number of functions to better support workflows using Python.

 Resets a specific environment setting to its default.

-Gets the specified system environment variable value, such as "TEMP".
+Gets a specified system environment variable value, such as TEMP.

 Returns a list of geoprocessing environment names.